Skip to main content

 Execution Environment

-• Client-side: Full browser access but requires user’s browser capabilities
+• Depends on user’s browser capabilities

 Variables in script are not parsed, they are evaluated.
 So it should be treated as if it were real javascript variables.You need to write console.log({{My variable}}) instead of console.log("{{My variable}}")